FlavioLorenzi/Mobile-robotics-experimentation-with-Turtlebot-and-ROS/README.md

 Here you can find all you need to fine-tune your robot (sorry, docs in italian): https://docs.google.com/document/u/0/d/18C8zv8XhdE-E_kLMsRFaq39zAZBc1QOZlavY0Fe2f0M/mobilebasic

-## Turtlebot in real world with arduino, intel nuc and ASTRA rgb camera
+## Turtlebot in real world with infrared sensor, intel nuc and ASTRA camera
 ![SC2 Image](img/a.png)

 ## Turtlebot in Gazebo environment